Meeshkan/java-http-types/README.md

 Java (8 or later) library to read and write records of HTTP exchanges in the [HTTP types](https://meeshkan.github.io/http-types/) format.

 # Writing HTTP exchanges
-This library can be used to serialise a recording of HTTP traffic, for use with any tool or program that can handle the HTTP Types format.
+This library can be used to serialise a recording of HTTP traffic for use with any program that can handle the HTTP Types format.
 ```java
 try (var writer = new HttpExchangeWriter(new FileOutputStream("output.jsonl"))) {
     HttpRequest request = new HttpRequest.Builder()